 Eni is a leader in refining in Italy, with its five wholly-owned refineries (Sannazzaro, Livorno, Venice, Taranto and Gela), and in marketing of petroleum products.
 In the rest of Europe Eni also holds interests in certain refining poles and is active in retail and wholesale sales in Central-Eastern European countries.

 In 2014, retail sales of refined products (44.41 mmtonnes) increased by 0.92 mmtonnes from 2013, up 2.1%, due mainly to higher volumes sold to oil companies and traders outside Italy.

 Retail sales operations are conducted under the "eni" and "agip" brands.
 The re-branding of Eni's service stations in Italy and in the rest of Europe to "eni" brand is underway.

-(i) refining, supply and logistics in Italy and outside Italy (€622 million), with projects designed to improve the conversion rate and flexibility of refineries, in particular the Sannazzaro Refinery, as well as expenditure on health, safety and environmental upgrades; (ii) upgrade and rebranding of the refined product retail network in Italy (€163 million) and in the Rest of Europe (€57 million).
+(i) refining, supply and logistics in Italy (€357) and outside Italy (€5 million), for the reconversion of Venice site to bio-refinery, with projects designed primarily to maintain and improve the conversion rate and flexibility of refineries, as well as expenditure on health, safety and environmental upgrades; (ii) upgrading and rebranding of the refined product retail network in Italy (€109 million) and in the rest of Europe (€66 million).

-Last updated on 21/05/13
+Last updated on 04/06/15